micnic/simples/DOCUMENTATION.md

 #### <a name="http-connection-files"/> .files

-An object that contains files sent using POST method with `multipart/form-data` content type.
+An object that contains files sent with `multipart/form-data` content type.

 #### <a name="http-connection-headers"/> .headers